Stormwater Public Education and Outreach

-- Having a backup pump is a good idea or even a 12-volt battery backup pump for power outages.
+- Having a backup pump is a good idea, or a 12-volt battery backup pump for power outages.

-- When possible, warm weather sump discharge should go to a non erodible surface (driveway-streets); by doing this it helps us save treatment & pumping costs at the Waste Water Treatment Plant.
+- When possible, warm weather sump discharge should go to a non-erodible surface such as the driveway, street, or directly to a storm drain; this helps us save treatment & pumping costs at the Wastewater Treatment Plant.

-- It is never a good idea to run your sump discharge onto a lawn or any pervious surface, the water will just be recycled into your neighbors or your own sump system.
+- It isn’t always a good idea to run your sump discharge onto a lawn or any pervious surface, the water could end up being recycled into your neighbors or your own sump system.

-- Winter time sump discharge should go into the sanitary system (floor drain-tub).
+- Wintertime sump discharge should go into the sanitary system via a floor drain or tub.

-- Make sure that your septic system is properly maintained and is functioning properly.
+- Make sure that your septic system is properly maintained and is functioning correctly.

 - Have your septic system inspected and pumped regularly.

-- Divert gutters from impervious surfaces, including driveways and sidewalks, into vegetated areas to allow water a chance to infiltrate into the soil.
+Please divert gutters away from impervious surfaces such as driveways and sidewalks into vegetated areas to allow the water a chance to infiltrate into the soil.

-- Make sure you don’t over-water your turf grass and make sure you are watering your yard, not the sidewalk or driveway.
+Make sure you don’t over-water your greenspace, and make sure your outdoor watering covers your yard and landscaping, not the sidewalk or driveway.

 The Next Step

-Here are a few ways to improve stormwater through actions at home:
+Here are a few ways to improve stormwater conditions through actions at home:

-- Native Planting – add deep-rooted native vegetation that adds water capacity to the soil and beauty to your yard.
+• Native Planting: Use deep-rooted native vegetation that will add water capacity to the soil and beauty to your yard.
 Native plants are adapted to our weather and require little watering once established.